 Why Every Startup Should Pair Program

-Most of the over 100 companies Pivotal works with every year come to them because they think they just need more development support to ship faster or manage their growth, but more often than not, Hieatt believes the problem is actually related to the broader issue of development culture.
+Most of the over 100 companies Pivotal works with every year come to them because they think they just need more development support to ship faster or manage their growth.
+But more often than not, Hieatt believes the problem is actually related to the broader issue of development culture.
 In particular, for early-stage VC-backed founders, the growing pains affect the culture of software development to the point where shipping schedules and innovation are materially impacted — almost bringing companies to a halt.

-For instance, today’s culture in early-stage teams often allows developers to work in autonomous silos, or to work on sprints, to make their own hours, and a host of other norms, which stifles software development culture.
-In addition, engineering leaders are worried that pairing will actually slow the team and reduce developer output or at the very least, bother their engineers who are used to sitting alone and coding by themselves all day.
+For instance, today’s culture within early-stage teams often allows developers to work in autonomous silos, or to work in sprints, to make their own hours, and a host of other norms, which stifles software development culture.
+In addition, engineering leaders are worried that pairing will actually slow the team and reduce developer output, or at the very least, bother their engineers who are used to sitting alone and coding by themselves all day.

 Ask most founders and engineers what a strong engineering culture is and their answers invariably revolve around tools, hiring processes, technical choices, strong coding and review standards, exceptional team leads, and so forth.
-In Hieatt’s eyes, however, these are not elements which define a strong culture.
+In Hieatt’s eyes, however, these are not elements that define a strong culture.

 It is the ultimate manifestation of a company’s day-to-day culture and teamwork.

-Teamwork is undefined in our industry
+Teamwork is Undefined in Our Industry

 The reality is that in the world of software and startups the rockstar mentality is still rewarded and encouraged — where folks work all night, and contributions are not balanced across teams.
 Furthermore, technical startups are generally afraid of management and imposing structures on teams too early, even if teams aren’t working well together to ship things on time.
 To consider pair programming, then, one needs to also first rethink what teamwork means for their company.